ndoit/Eos/README.md

 version: 4.1.20
 ```

-GITHUB MUST BE INSTALLED ON YOUR HOST MACHINE
+GIT MUST BE INSTALLED ON YOUR HOST MACHINE
 ---
 The Ansible script looks at your credentials on your host machine to streamline
-the github install and prevent a common commit mistake.
+the git install and prevent a common commit mistake.

 Check if you have your credentials set properly.
-These will be your github
+These will be your
-profile.
-Remember, the script uses this so these commands have to return a value
+github/bitbucket profile.
+Remember, the script uses this so these commands have
+to return a value
 ```
 # on host machine
 git config --global user.name